ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 DNS NOTIFY traffic would be expected.
-However, in other situations, the operators of the authority-only servers for the zone might choose to avoid any unwanted NOTIFY traffic by using an explicit notify list.
+However, in other situations, the operators of the authority-only servers for the zone might choose to avoid any unwanted NOTIFY traffic by using an explicit list of hosts to notify.

 ## Impact on Dynamic Update

-The goal of the convention specified in this document is to prevent Dynamic Update clients from sending DNS UPDATE messages for particular zones.
-The use of an empty `SOA.MNAME` is intended to prevent a Dynamic Update client from finding a server to send DNS UPDATE messages to.
+The goal of the convention specified in this document is to enable zone administrators to set an appropriate `SOA.MNAME` value when the use of DNS UPDATE is not desired, and to prevent Dynamic Update clients from sending related messages.
+The use of an empty `SOA.MNAME` effectively prevents a Dynamic Update client from finding a server to send DNS UPDATE messages to.

 ## Unintended Consequences

-Some concern has been raised in the past that an empty `SOA.MNAME` might result in unwanted traffic being sent to root servers, e.g. for clients that might interpret the `MNAME` as a host name and try to use the DNS to find addresses for it.
+Some concern has been raised in the past that an empty `SOA.MNAME` might result in unwanted traffic being sent to root servers, e.g., for clients that might interpret the `MNAME` as a host name and try to use the DNS to find addresses for it.